danbev/learning-iot/README.md

 and some electrons will leave the right-most n-type region but there will not be a current flowing.

-Lets try looking up a second power source like this:
+Lets try hooking up a second power source like this:
 ```
                     Depletion Regions
                      |          |